-Confused about your new mama wardrobe, especially as you get ready to head back to work?
+Confused about your new mama wardrobe and what clothes to wear, especially as you get ready to head back to work?
 I’m delighted to be joined today by Lani Inlander, personal stylist at Real Life Style, to help you answer that tricky question: to buy or not to buy?
-Read her great fashion insights here:
+She first published this advice a few years ago, but particularly given COVID has updated her thoughts for us today.
+Read her great fashion insights here.

 Five Tips for Shopping While In Between Sizes

-2. GO FOR THE TRENDS.
-If you aren’t spending much you can reasonably assume the clothes won’t last very long, so why not embrace the trends this season?
+- GO FOR THE TRENDS.
+If you aren’t spending much, you can reasonably assume the clothes won’t last forever.
+Why not embrace trendier items or more bold colors than usual?

-3. BUY WHAT YOU LOVE.
-If your post-baby belly is making you blue, cheer yourself up with a bright top or scarf.
-Yes, you should get a basic black and white tee, but you should also get a hot pink striped one if that is going to keep you excited to get dressed each morning.
+- BUY WHAT YOU LOVE.
+If your post-baby belly is making you blue, cheer yourself up with a bright top or fun necklace.
+Yes, you need the basics, but you should also buy pieces that are going to make you excited to get dressed each morning.

-4. MAKE IT FLEXIBLE.
-Boxier tops will still look good with skinny jeans when you are skinnier, a cotton maxi skirt will shrink with you, and a scarf always fits!
+- MAKE IT FLEXIBLE.
+Boxier tops will still look good with skinny jeans as you lose the baby weight, and elastic waist pants will shrink with you.

-5. INVEST IN ACCESSORIES.
+- INVEST IN ACCESSORIES.
 Wearing good shoes, a pricier bag, and an expensive pair of earrings will up the perceived value of any outfit.
-And best of all, they’ll always fit!.
+And best of all, they’ll always fit!